Contents

 ♣ BODY OF MANUSCRIPT

-Introduction After presenting global or national data related to the topic of the article, or the basis of the study with a broad perspective, the Introduction must also contain: (1) State of the Art/ overview of previous research (especially from scientific journal literature in the last 10 years) to support / strengthen the justification statement for the contribution of novelty, not a literature/theory review, and not a source, (2) Gap Analysis / Novelty Statement or Statement of the contribution of the novelty of the article, and (3) research objectives/study objectives at the end of the Introduction.
+Introduction.
+After presenting global or national data related to the topic of the article, or the basis of the study with a broad perspective, the Introduction must also contain: (1) State of the Art/ overview of previous research (especially from scientific journal literature in the last 10 years) to support / strengthen the justification statement for the contribution of novelty, not a literature/theory review, and not a source, (2) Gap Analysis / Novelty Statement or Statement of the contribution of the novelty of the article, and (3) research objectives/study objectives at the end of the Introduction.

-The example of Gap Analysis:
+The Example of Gap Analysis:

-Methods include design, hypothesis (if applicable), population and sample OR Informants and respondents, data sources, technique or instrument of data collection, and data analysis procedures or design.
+Method include design, hypothesis (if applicable), population and sample OR Informants and respondents, data sources, technique or instrument of data collection, and data analysis procedures or design.
 The methodology should be reproducible for similar study.
 It is recommended that the methodology section be divided into several sections: Research design, data collection, data analysis.

 Results are presented research findings without opinions.
 Results should be clear and concise.
 The results should summarize (scientific) findings rather than providing data in detail.
 Please highlight differences between your results or findings and the previous publications by other researchers.
 Tables or figures are put in Results no more than six.